 We all know baby potatoes cook well in foil, but potato dumplings?!
 Now we're talking.

-Tender gnocchi topped with a fragrant garlic butter, umami mushrooms, fresh parsley, and chili flakes is the gourmet foil packet meal you’ve been searching for.
-Get the recipe here.
+Tender gnocchi topped with fragrant garlic butter, umami mushrooms, fresh parsley, and chili flakes is the gourmet Italian foil packet recipe you've been searching for.

 13. Zucchini Parmesan Foil Packs